CommonplaceRobotics/iRC_ROS/irc_ros_description/README.md

 Use `ros2 launch irc_ros_[...] [...].launch.py --show-args` for more information about the available arguments for a launch file.

 ### Hardware protocol/mock hardware selection
-This is done over launch arguments, use `ros2 launch irc_ros_[...] [...].launch.py --show-args` for more informations.
+This is done over launch arguments, use `ros2 launch irc_ros_[...] [...].launch.py --show-args` for more information.
 If not hardware protocol is specified cprcanv2 is used by default.

 Specific settings are set in the respective ros2_control files: